 Billing system or collections agent flags the account as eligible for a demand letter based on aging, balance, or payment history.

-System assembles the PDF with account details, balance, cure period, payment instructions, and required FDCPA disclosures.
+System assembles the PDF with account details, balance, cure period, payment instructions, and any required disclosures.

 Delivery events update the account.
 No response within cure period triggers the next step: second notice, legal referral, or writeoff.